ethereum/ethereum-org-website/src/content/enterprise/index.md

 ## Public vs Private Ethereum

 There is only one public Ethereum Mainnet.
-Applications that are built on the Mainnet have the potential to interoperate, similarly to how applications built on the Internet can connect to each other, leveraging the full potential of decentralized blockchain.
+Applications that are built on the Mainnet are able to interoperate, similarly to how applications built on the Internet can connect to each other, leveraging the full potential of decentralized blockchain.

 Many businesses and consortia have deployed private, permissioned blockchains for specific applications based on Ethereum technology.